-Since it was established in 1991, the program has provided rich interdisciplinary training to 130 predoctoral students.
+Established in 1991, the program has provided rich interdisciplinary training to more than 100 predoctoral students.
 The long-term impact of this program is evidenced by the outstanding productivity of its trainees during their PhD programs and their distinguished careers as program alumni.

 I applied to be in the Biotech Training Grant program because of the unique opportunity to do an industry internship while in graduate school.
 What’s most exciting about being in this program is learning about the cutting-edge biotech research that my BTG peers are carrying out over a wide range of STEM disciplines.
 By attending my peers’ seminars and doing my industry internship as a part of the BTG program, I will broaden my knowledge and be able to apply it outside of academia.

 My research involves looking at the interface formed between nanotextured materials and cells at a super resolution.
 This area of study is highly applicable to medical implants.
 Long-term, I am planning on working in biotech because I’ve always been fascinated by the real world applications of my field of study.